-A second document is also issued at the completion of a PCI DSS assessment, which is called the Report of Compliance (ROC).
-The PCI DSS ROC is a very different beast to the AOC; a typical ROC is at least tens of pages with detailed information about the scope of the assessment, infrastructure diagrams, and descriptions of you business activities, in addition to the findings of the assessment.
-As the QSA goes through the audit, they fill in the ROC Reporting Template with their findings, and the ROC is issued to you at the completion of the audit regardless of whether all items are in place.
+At completion of a PCI DSS assessment, you are also issued a second document called the Report of Compliance (ROC).
+The PCI DSS ROC is a very different beast to the AOC.
+A typical ROC is at least tens of pages with detailed information about the scope of the assessment, infrastructure diagrams, and descriptions of you business activities, in addition to the findings of the assessment.
+As the QSA goes through the audit, they fill in the ROC Reporting Template with their findings.
+The ROC is issued to you at the completion of the audit regardless of whether all items are in place.

 On the other hand, the AOC is very much intended to be a public document.
 It outlines your current compliance status, and provides enough information about scoping to allow a reviewer to determine whether it covers the services they care about.
 It’s becoming somewhat common for service providers to give out copies of their AOC to interested parties as part of their sales literature and without NDA.